Matigara railway station: Trains

 The train operation in this station is now closed for upgradation.
 But in the past time some local trains are stopped here.
-Few years ago Train Bus is running from Siliguri to Naxalbari is halt here but now due to less passenger, this Train Bus service also closed.
-Now Indian railway department is monitoring to develop the station and after that again start local tarin service from this station.
+Few years ago, Train Bus is running from Siliguri to Naxalbari is halt here but now due to less passenger, this Train Bus service also closed.
+Now Indian railway department is monitoring to develop the station and after that again start local train service from this station.